 Adam was so happy when he woke up and saw the woman.
 Now he was not alone.
-He called the woman “Eve”.
-The creation of mankind was now complete.
+He called the woman “Eve.”
+The creation of humankind was now complete.
 Adam and Eve were beautiful and pure.
 They experienced no shame or need to cover up with clothes.

 Ways to Tell the Story:

-This story can be told using a variety of methods.
-Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.
-Two versions of the same slide show and visual aid are provided below.
+You can tell this story using a variety of methods.
+Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction, and emotion.

 - What is the first verse in the Bible?

 Genesis 1:1 “In the beginning God created the sky and the earth.”
 (ICB)